 The problem is, our readers don’t.
 Whether we’re in front of our laptop screen or the silver screen, we’re all hard-wired to respond to stories.
 As readers, viewers or listeners, stories help us navigate and understand lots of information, sympathise with points of view and compel us to act.
 When the story’s missing, we sense it.
 We tune out.
 We get lost.
 Or we just move on.

-Based on Into the Woods, John Yorke’s bestselling book on story structure, Telling Stories for Business is a new 5-week intensive online course which will show you why stories are such a powerful tool for businesses: whether you’re writing to your customers or your colleagues, using stories will help you to make things happen.
+Based on Into the Woods, John Yorke’s bestselling book on story structure, Story for Business is a 7-week intensive online course which will show you why stories are such a powerful tool for businesses: whether you’re writing to your customers or your colleagues, using stories will help you to make things happen.

 This not a writing course.
 This is a storytelling course.
 For business.